Fewer Classes Waiting for California Community College Students

 We continue to report on the ongoing saga in the California community college system.
 Schools are now opening for fall semester with fewer courses due to serious budget cuts, and students are feeling the academic pain.

-The start of a new school year is typically an exciting time for college students, filled with new professors, new material and the promise of progressing further into the world of higher education.
-However, for California community college students, those first days have been filled with worry and frustration, as record numbers have found themselves squeezed out of much needed courses.
+The start of a new school year is typically an exciting time for college students, filled with new professors, new material, and the promise of progressing further into higher education.
+However, for California community college students, those first days have been filled with worry and frustration as record numbers have been squeezed out of much-needed courses.
 Thanks to continued budget cuts throughout the state, more students are missing out on college classes that would help them advance their education and move into careers of their choice.
-With less money to go around, schools say they have no choice, and students are left feeling the financial pain.
+Schools say they have no choice but to spend less, and students feel financial pain.

-Tighter Finances All Around
+Tighter Finances All-Around

-The San Francisco Chronicle reports that since 2008, the community college system throughout California has received $809 million less in state funding, which makes up around 12 percent of the system’s total funding.
+The San Francisco Chronicle reports that since 2008, the community college system throughout California has received $809 million less in state funding, which makes up around 12 percent of the system’s total budget.
 When lost funding is combined with the rising costs of running an institution of higher education, the financial deficits become even more pronounced.
-For example, Diablo Valley College, located in Pleasant Hill, California, has cut around $14 million from its budget since 2009, to compensate for a loss of $5.2 million in state funding and rising operational costs.
+For example, Diablo Valley College, located in Pleasant Hill, California, has cut around $14 million from its budget since 2009 to compensate for a loss of $5.2 million in state funding and rising operational costs.

 This Associated Press video describes the state budget problems.